Canon T6 vs Panasonic S1R

 Studio photographers will appreciate that the Panasonic S1R (unlike the T6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The S1R is a recent model that features in the current product line-up of Panasonic.
-In contrast, the T6 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6 was succeeded by the Canon T7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T6 and S1R can be found, respectively, in the Canon T6 Manual (free pdf) or the online Panasonic S1R Manual.

 So what conclusions can be drawn?
 Is the Canon T6 better than the Panasonic S1R or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.